ashvardanian/affine-gaps/README.md

 > Score:       22
 ```

-To compute the local alignment of insulin and glucagon sequences:
+To compute the local alignment of insulin and glucagon sequences through CLI:

 ```bash